Supervision details

 I have a highly relational approach - both to counselling and supervision - and, as a supervisor, work within the frame of Shohet and Hawkins' Seven-eyed model.

-I mainly provide support to trainees and newly qualified counsellors, or those in the early years of their practice, and am committed to providing a safe environment within which supervisees feel known, understood, challenged and encouraged, and are supported to develop in their skills and confidence along the way.
+I provide support to trainees and newly qualified counsellors, those in the early years of their practice, or experienced practitioners, and am committed to providing a safe environment within which supervisees feel known, understood, challenged and encouraged, and are supported to develop in their skills and confidence along the way.

 If it helps to know a bit about my counselling approach, I come from a person-centred, integrative modality and generally work longer term with clients with a focus on building good therapeutic relationship.
-I have a varied practice, mainly working with adults with ADHD and various comorbidities, but also with clients who have experienced emotional neglect/abuse or relational trauma, and those struggling with low self-esteem or wanting to explore core beliefs or behaviour patterns.
+I have a varied practice, often working with those who have experienced emotional neglect/abuse or relational trauma, and those struggling with low self-esteem or wanting to explore core beliefs or behaviour patterns.

-I have specific training in working with clients with ADHD and a Diploma in working with Spirituality, so hold a biopsychosocialspiritual frame.
-I have also undertaken training with Cruse Bereavement Care in working with grief and loss.
+I also carry an additional Diploma in working with Spirituality, so hold a biopsychosocialspiritual frame, and have undertaken training with Cruse Bereavement Care in working with grief and loss.

 The National Counselling and Psychotherapy Society This Not For Profit association of counsellors and psychotherapists aim to support the counselling profession, members and training organisations.
 In 2013 the NCS register was accredited by the Professional Standards Authority under the Accredited Voluntary Register Scheme.
 Accredited by the Professional Standards Authority.